Devadharshini-Nagarajan/Disney-CP/README.md

 # Disney Clone

 Welcome to the Disney Clone!
 This application replicates the Disney+ streaming service, allowing users to browse through a collection of movies.
 The app features authentication using Firebase Authentication for secure email sign-in functionality.
-It also utilizes Firebase Firestore to store movie details and React Redux for efficient state management.
+It also utilizes Firestore Database to store movie details and React Redux for efficient state management.
 You can run the app online by visiting [Disney Clone](https://webofdeva-disney.netlify.app/).

 <img width="1440" alt="image" src="https://github.com/Devadharshini-Nagarajan/Disney-CP/assets/113491692/25d4fcd6-e531-46e0-ae0a-e550f233e911">